Policy and Advocacy

 Our Fellows and trainees care passionately about their profession and the people they treat.
-Through our Policy and Advocacy division, they contribute their extensive knowledge across more than 33 different specialties to advocate on behalf of their patients and our communities.
 With the input of our members, we:

 - make submissions to a wide range of public health inquiries

-- maintain ongoing high level relationships with a wide range of key stakeholders across the healthcare sector, the medical professions, state and Federal Government in Australia and national Government in New Zealand.
+- maintain ongoing high-level relationships with a wide range of key stakeholders across the healthcare sector, the medical professions, state and Federal Government in Australia and national Government in Aotearoa New Zealand

 Part of a global movement, Evolve is an initiative that drives high-value, high-quality care.